querkmachine/FSFrontEndDocs/troubleshooting/asp-will-trip-you-up.md

 ---
 layout: default
-title: Various ways ASP.NET and Umbraco will cause you pain
+title: Razor and Umbraco quirks and pain points
 ---

 Life is hard for front-end developers in the Microsoft world.
-ASP.NET and, to a degree, Umbraco were made to convenience back-end developers, not provide flexibility or ease of use for front-enders.
-Be aware of these pitfalls.
+Razor (the templating language used by ASP.NET) and, to a degree, Umbraco were made to convenience back-end developers, not provide flexibility or ease of use for front-enders.
+In the rare situation that you have to deal with it directly, be aware of these pitfalls.

 ## By default, everything is Bootstrap